knat/XData/README.md

 | '*'
 | '+'
 ;
-substitute:
+substitution:
 'substitutes' qualifiable-name
 ```

+#### Explanation

-A `compilation-unit` can contain zero or more `namespace`.
+A `compilation-unit` contains zero or more `namespace`.
 A `namespace` is identified by a `uri`.
-If multiple `namespace`s have a same URI, they are merged into a logical namespace by the schema compiler.
+If multiple namespaces have a same URI, they are merged into a logical namespace by the schema compiler.

 ```
 namespace "http://example.com/project1"